Text-guided multi-property molecular optimization with a diffusion language model: Methodology

 In the standard transformer self-attention mechanism, each token performs attention calculations on others in the same input sequence.
-Therefore, to improve the multi-modal data processing capability of our model and enhance the positive guidance of textual description to MO, TransDLM uses the cross-attention mechanism to calculate the input sequence with textual description as an additional context.
-Specifically, our transformer backbone is composed of $L$ layers with a cross-attention block respectively, which incorporates the textual description into the hidden states as follows:
+Therefore, to improve the multi-modal data processing capability of our model and enhance the positive guidance of textual description to MO, TransDLM incorporates cross-attention into each of the $L$ transformer layers.
+This enables the latent molecule representation to attend to the description embedding $\mathbf{C}$: